seru71/ExomeSeqGenotypingPipeline/README.md

     	- cleaned up bam file (`SAMPLE_ID.gatk.bam`)
     	- VCF file (`SAMPLE_ID.exome.vcf`) with variants restricted to the exome intervals (specified in the settings file)
     	- GVCF file (`SAMPLE_ID.gvcf`)
-    	- some quality control files (e.g. coverage statistics)

-    Directly in the RUN_ID directory additional files will be created:
+    Directly in the scratch directory additional files will be created:
     	- multisample VCF with raw snps and indels for all samples (`RUN_ID.multisample.vcf`)
     	- cleanded multisample VCF with recalibrated variants restricted to the exome intervals (`RUN_ID.multisample.analysisReady.exome.vcf`)